-The overall capital assets increased in fiscal year 2019 by \$6.2 million.
+The overall capital assets increased in fiscal year 2020 by \$20.9 million.
 Depreciation expenses reduced the total capital assets by \$5.7 million.
-The School District initiated construction on the new high school and other renovation projects, purchased buses and had facility improvements all adding to the total capital assets balance.
+The School District continued construction on the new high school and other renovation projects, purchased buses and work trucks and had facility improvements all adding to the total capital assets balance.
 Additional information about the School District's capital assets can be found in the Notes to the Basic Financial Statements.